 Bristol City council has information about local services.

-South Gloucestershire council has a Good Neighbours Network.
+South Gloucestershire council has information about community support.

 You could ask for personal recommendations from people you know or you could try Wellaware, where you can search on line for all kinds of local services.
 If you appoint someone through Wellaware you will probably want to check references.
 It’s a good idea to obtain a written quote for any work in advance and to get more than one quote.

 Age UK South Gloucestershire have a tradesperson register and whilst they can’t recommend people, they make sure people provide references, have insurance and are interviewed before going on the register.

 In Bristol WE Care and Repair has a handy person scheme and operate a similar tradesperson register.

 Home care helps people remain independent and to live in their own homes for as long as possible.
 The staff coming into your home can help with washing, bathing and dressing, as well as with meals and medication.
 The assistance they provide can also help a carer take a break by keeping the person company for a couple of hours.